aungthawaye/mojave/documentation/junie/create-integration-tests.md

 8. Create a test based on these Commands and for these Commands and using these Commands only.
 9. Test method name must be in snake cases.

-You can refer to what you have done previously in this package: io.mojaloop.core.participant.domain.command
+You can refer to what you have done previously in this package: org.mojave.core.participant.domain.command